awslabs/aws-c-common/README.md

 adding an AWS maintained library, an error code range must be approved and added to the above table.

 ### Testing
-PRs without unit tests will not be acknowledged.
+We have a high bar for test coverage, and PRs fixing bugs or introducing new functionality need to have tests before they will be accepted.
 A couple of tips:

 #### Aws Test Harness
 We provide a test harness for writing unit tests.
 This includes an allocator that will fail your test if you have any